Rommek/sdk-unity/README.markdown

 ### Post-XCode build

     NOTE: You'll need to do the following the first time the project is built as well as each time you choose to "Replace" an existing XCode project from Unity.

+### Add SystemConfiguration.framework
+1. From your project's Project Navigator (Command + Shift + J will reveal the Project Navigator if it is not visible) select the project (often named Unity-iPhone) to reveal the project settings pane.

+1. Select the Unity-iPhone target from the list of targets that appear.

+1. From the _Build Phases_ tab click on the triangle next to _Link Binary With Libraries_, which will reveal the a list of linked libraries.

+1. Click the _+_ icon at the bottom of the list.
+From the window the appears, select _SystemConfiguration.framework_ and click _Add_.

 ### Add PlayHaven SDK files
 1. From your project's Project Navigator, right click on the _Classes_ folder and select _Add Files to "Unity-iPhone"..._.